philbertshea/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Undo and redo command
+When a command is entered, the class `AddressBookParser` will call the different parsers to parse the command string based on the command word provided.
+Within the different switch statements of `AddressBookParser`, a function call to the class `Operations` is also made to record the string and current state (i.e. the `personList` of the address book) and saved to a list (`pastStates`).
+The combination of string, type and `personList` are saved as an object called `Snapshot`.

+* If the command is invalid, the `Snapshot` object will be removed from the list.
+* If the command is valid, the `Snapshot` object remains.

+The list will grow with every command added until an `Undo` command is executed.

+When an `Undo` command is executed, it will remove the last added `Snapshot` from the list (`pastStates`) and load the `personList` as the current list.
+The `Snapshot` object is then saved in another list (`futureStates`) for the `Redo` command.

+Similarly, when a `Redo` command is executed, it will remove the last added `Snapshot` object from the list (`futureStates`), load the `personList` as the current list, before adding the `Snapshot` object back to the list (`pastStates`).

+Note:
+* An exception is thrown when the required list is empty.
+  * For `Undo`, it is `pastStates`.
+  * For `Redo`, it is `futureStates`.
+* When a valid command is executed after the `Undo` command runs, the `futureStates` list is cleared.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_